swiftlang/swift/docs/Pattern Matching.rst

 Since falling out of a statement is reasonable behavior in an imperative language — in contrast to, say, a functional language where you're in an expression and you need to produce a value — there's a colorable argument that non-exhaustive matches should be okay.
-I'm inclined to disagree, though, and say that they should be errors and people who want non-exhaustive matches can put in default cases.
+I dislike this, however, and propose that it should be an error to make an non-exhaustive switch; people who want non-exhaustive matches can explicitly put in default cases.
 Exhaustiveness actually isn't that difficult to check, at least over ADTs.
 It's also really the behavior that I would expect from the syntax, or at least implicitly falling out seems dangerous in a way